Tayi22/cc-task3/README.md

 Connect to service
 ssh -i myKeyPair.pem ec2-user@ec2-52-70-215-172.compute-1.amazonaws.com

-We need:
+First Steps:
-- A Webserver which is exposed to the public that displays our GUI
+- Richard: Webserver with a basic GUI
--

-Cloud9 Enviroment:
-New Instance created with us-east-1a
+  - Sends a GET Request to Koordinator zu Endpoint /ping
+  - Excpets a JSON with Status 200 and message: "Hello World"